 Breaking down larger courses into smaller modules helps maintain engagement and provides measurable outcomes faster.
 This agile approach mirrors the success many software companies have experienced by shifting from traditional models to more adaptive frameworks.

-Step 6: Measure the ROI of Upskilling
+Step 6: Measuring the ROI of Upskilling

 An upskilling initiative is only effective if it delivers measurable results.
 The Kirkpatrick Model for Training Effectiveness is widely used for this purpose: